omeka/omeka-s-enduser/docs/modules/mapping.md

 "Search by map marker presence" provides users with the values of "Has map markers" or "Has no map markers".

-## Adding map blocks to a site
+## Adding maps to a site

+Mapping creates a "Map Browse" page that can be added to each site in its navigation settings.
+This map has minimal customization options and will show every item in the site that has one or more geolocations, as well as some advanced search fields (including search by address with radius).
+You can change the page label and the basemap for this page.

-Mapping creates two page blocks you can add to your pages: "Map by attachments", where you manually add resources to the map block; and "Map by query", which allows you to use a search string to add resources to the map block.
+Mapping creates two page blocks you can add to your site pages: "Map by attachments", where you manually add resources to the map block; and "Map by query", which allows you to use a search string to add resources to the map block.

 To add a map to a new or existing page, click to edit the page.
 On the right, under "Add new block", click either the "Map by attachments" or "Map by query" option (1).
 Selecting one will open the map block to the page (2).
 The blocks include customizable features for the map in collapsable panes.
 Click the triangle to expand or collapse these fields (3).